WTIGER001/sfcmap/README.md

 - Need to merge marker types and images...
 I think that they are really the same thing.
 Images are used to scale with the map and markers are for nonscaled.
 This will allow me to get rid of that stupid icon cache.
 MarkerType-Variable = ImageOverlay and MarkerType-Fixed = Marker, ImageAnnotation-variable = Image Overlay, ImageAnnotation-fixed = Marker.
 I just need to figure out how to edit the marker useing the drag handles...

 ### Map
+- Add map browser just like the monster browser
 - Support large maps that should be tiled.
 This will mean that we have to figure out how to image tile (likely in a server function) and then translate it into tile urls that leaflet can understand.
 Serving it all from firebase storage
+- Figure out the buggy loading issues

 ### Data Management
 - Export / import marker types